lumiliet/app-engine-evaluation/README.md

 [An example of readiness_check before the server is actually ready.](readiness-check-200-before-actually-ready.PNG).

 Correctly configuring health checks will prevent the server from receiving traffic while unresponsive, and in turn fix the 502 problem.
+With health checks working it should be safe to automatically route traffic to a newly deployed instance.

 ## Development server